sunton-esp32

 Sunton ESP32, ESP32 Development Board with TFT Touchscreen

-Sunton ESP32 are a series of very low-cost development boards that incorporate ESP32 along with a touch TFT screen.
+Sunton ESP32 is a series of very low-cost development boards that incorporate an ESP32 along with a touch TFT screen.

-This type of boards appeared some time ago in sellers such as AliExpress, and integrated an ESP32 + TFT + touch panel at a very low price.
+These types of boards appeared some time ago on sellers like AliExpress, and integrate an ESP32 + TFT + touch panel at a very low price.

-I must be honest in saying that, at first, they seemed too cheap to be true.
-The first thing I thought was that they were going to send you something that didn’t work, or not send you anything at all.
+I’ll be honest in saying that, at first, they seemed too cheap to be true.
+My first thought was that they would send you something that didn’t work, or simply not send you anything at all.

-But after buying several screens, and testing them quite a bit, I must say that not only do they work, but they are highly recommended machines.
-They have all arrived in good condition and functioning flawlessly.
+But after buying several screens and testing them quite a bit, I must say that not only do they work, but they are highly recommended machines.
+All of them have arrived well and functioning without defects.

 sunton-esp32-2

-There is a version of 2.8” with a resolution of 240x320 or 3.2” with a resolution of 320x480.
+There is a 2.8” version with a resolution of 240x320 or a 3.2” version with a resolution of 320x480.
 We also have the option of a resistive or capacitive touch panel.
-Naturally, the capacitive option has better response and is slightly more expensive.
+Logically, the capacitive one has better response and is somewhat more expensive.

 sunton-esp32-1